Golf Monthly's TaylorMade P790 Irons Review - Technical Editor Joel Tadman hit the TaylorMade P790 irons on the GCQuad launch monitor

 There’s an awful lot to like about the TaylorMade P790 irons before a ball is struck.
 From the back view they look like a muscleback iron, with no cavity visible behind the face, just a clean, metallic piece hiding what transpires to be great deal of technology and innovation.

-The size suggests a wide target audience with its generous sole width, hint of offset and mid-thickness topline, they’re not dissimilar to my Ping i200 irons with regard to these areas but with much stronger lofts.
+The size suggests a wide target audience with its generous sole width, hint of offset and mid-thickness topline, perhaps a little more confidence inspiring than the recently launched P760 iron.

 Clip a few away and your first thought is to the feel and sound of the club.
 It is unusual to say the least with the SpeedFoam clearly contributing to a dull, muted and slightly clicky hit as clubface strikes ball.
 Even after my exhaustive testing session with the 7-iron, I still hadn’t decided if I liked the feel or not, simply because it was so different to anything I’ve experienced.

 They feel extremely fast off the face, like you would expect from a hollow club, jumpy to the point where you get the impression it might go too far.
 Sure enough, the distances with the 7-iron were big.
 The loft is 30.5°, which is 2.5˚ stronger than the the P770 model and is probably lower than it needs to be, but the carry distances I got on the Foresight Sports GCQuad launch monitor were certainly impressive – average 181 yards and rolling out close to 190 yards.